Projects - Getting Started

 If you are using a Windows or Mac system, you may need to install additional software required by the projects, such as CMake, pytest, etc. Please note that, if you are running on the CS Linux servers, you do not need to install any of this software; it is already installed on those servers.

-• Bear in mind that our code has only been tested on a CS Software Environment.
+• Bear in mind that our code has been tested primarily on a CS Software Environment.
 If you would prefer to use such an environment, the Student Resource Guide describes several ways of accessing a CS Software Environment (including remote options).

 You can also run your development environment of choice on your personal computer, and connect to a CS machine only to compile, run, and test your code.
 This is particularly easy to set up using Visual Studio Code.
 The Student Resource Guide includes instructions on how to set up Visual Studio Code, and how to set it up to SSH into a CS environment.

-• If you are new to Git, you should work through the Git Basics Tutorial to familiarize yourself with Git.
+• If you are new to Git, you should work through the Git Tutorial to familiarize yourself with Git.

 • You will need to set up SSH access to your GitHub repositories.
-If you worked through the Git Basics tutorial, then you will have already done this.
+If you worked through the Git Tutorial tutorial, then you will have already done this.
 If not, you can find instructions at the start of the tutorial, but you can also refer to Github’s documentation on Connecting to GitHub with SSH

 • The C style guide in the Student Resource Guide is the normative style guide for this class.